clockworklabs/spacetime-docs/docs/modules/c-sharp/quickstart.md

 ## Declare imports

+`spacetime init` generated a few files:

+1. Open `server/StdbModule.csproj` to generate a .sln file for intellisense/validation support.
-`spacetime init` should have pre-populated `server/Lib.cs` with a trivial module.
-Clear it out, so we can write a module that's still pretty simple: a bare-bones chat server.
+2. Open `server/Lib.cs`, a trivial module.
+3. Clear it out, so we can write a new module that's still pretty simple: a bare-bones chat server.

 To the top of `server/Lib.cs`, add some imports we'll be using: